bbauska/W3Cx-4of5-thru-May-2024/README.md

 <p align="center" width="100%">
 <img src="./images/image098.jpeg"
   style="width:2.82292in;height:2.80208in"
-  alt="Small monster drawn in a canvas" />
+  alt="Small monster drawn in a canvas." />
 </p>

 <h4>HTML code (declaration of the canvas):</h4>